Code-Switching in the Writing Center: A Study

-But what does all of this have to do with tutoring writing?
+However, what does all of this have to do with tutoring writing?
 A surprising amount, I would argue.
 If code-switching from dialect to dialect within a language, or from language to language within a speaking pattern, is a process that is either naturally acquired or learned, then the same can be said of code-switching from dialect to dialect or from language to language within the context of writing.
 The main differentiator here is that code-switching in writing is a much less ingrained process than code-switching when speaking or conveying body language is.
 The academic code-switching that many students are expected to do, namely from whatever discourse they are used to conveying themselves in over to standard academic English, is an impenetrable process for many students.
 The difficulties ESL (English Second Language), ELL (English Language Learners), and AAE (African American English) speakers face when asked to code-switch from their native discourse to standard academic English is almost impossible to overstate.
-They must step out of whatever comfort they have acquired with spoken English, and must then operate in a written discourse dictated by an anglo, patriarchal, sexist structure with which they have no familiarity.
+They must step out of whatever comfort they have acquired with spoken English.
+They must then operate in a written discourse dictated by an anglo, patriarchal, sexist structure with which they have no familiarity.

 It is of little wonder, then, that teaching students how to code-switch effectively has become an issue of paramount importance to many educators recently.
-And in the writing center, it is of no less importance than it is in the classroom.
-An integral part of writing center pedagogy revolves around finding the student's ‘inner voice’ – in connecting the student’s personality with writing standard English in an academic setting, and allowing them to represent themselves authentically even in standard academic English writing assignments.
-To this effect, by teaching students effective ways to code-switch, we can also teach them how to think critically about the malleable nature of language.
+Furthermore, in the writing center, it is of no less importance than it is in the classroom.
+An integral part of writing center pedagogy revolves around finding the student's 'inner voice' – in connecting the student's personality with writing standard English in an academic setting and allowing them to represent themselves authentically even in standard academic English writing assignments.
+To this effect, by teaching students practical ways to code-switch, we can also teach them how to think critically about the malleable nature of language.
 If we are able to understand how dialects and languages differ from one another, then we are also able to perceive similarities between them.
 This re-contextualizes language, away from a series of arbitrary systems, and towards one larger all-encompassing entity that is able to be molded to fit different contexts – i.e, writing a rap song, as opposed to writing a dissertation, as opposed to writing an award acceptance speech.
-By introducing students to this mindset, we encourage them to learn what their own personal ‘voice’ is when they write, as well as create ways for them to bring that ‘voice’ with them across genres of writing.
-This in turn can help students see standard academic English not as a threat, but instead as yet one more ‘mode’ of writing which they can mold their voice to.
+By introducing students to this mindset, we encourage them to learn what their own personal 'voice' is when they write, as well as create ways for them to bring that 'voice' with them across genres of writing.
+This, in turn, can help students see standard academic English, not as a threat, but instead as yet one more 'mode' of writing, which they can mold their voice to.

 To this end, Ronald Beghetto writes a fascinating piece concerning the subject of "ideational code-switching."
 Baghetto writes that

-In other words, how do we encourage students to interpret creativity in an academically functional way?
+In other words, how do we encourage students to interpret creativity in an academically useful way?
 This, I believe, attacks code-switching at its foundational level.
-Before even concerning ourselves with encouraging students to code-switch their writing, speaking, or reading to an academic environment, we must ask them to code-switch their thought process from their internal dialogue to an academic dialogue, while simultaneously attempting to preserve who the student ‘is’ as a thinker.
+Before even concerning ourselves with encouraging students to code-switch their writing, speaking, or reading to an academic environment, we must ask them to code-switch their thought process from their internal dialogue to an academic dialogue, while simultaneously attempting to preserve who the student 'is' as a thinker.

-Hawley writes about the code-switch that students must make from ‘text-speak’ to academic language, and what impact this has on writing.
-Hawley writes that as our society becomes more digitized, students will become less and less reticent about including ‘text-speak’ in their academic writing assignments, whether teachers like it or not.
-This further emphasizes the malleable and evolutionary nature of language that was mentioned earlier in this paper, however, what is perhaps more important to the discussion is Hawley’s approach to this phenomenon.
-Instead of attempting to militantly restrict standardized academic writing to exclude such ‘text-speak,’ Hawley encourages teachers to incorporate ‘text-speak’ into student writing assignments in the form of assignments such as blogs or surveys conducted using twitter.
+Hawley writes about the code-switch that students must make from 'text-speak' to academic language, and what impact this has on writing.
+Hawley writes that as our society becomes more digitized, students will become less and less reticent about including 'text-speak' in their academic writing assignments, whether teachers like it or not.
+This further emphasizes the malleable and evolutionary nature of language that was mentioned earlier in this paper; however, what is perhaps more critical to the discussion is Hawley's approach to this phenomenon.
+Instead of attempting to restrict standardized academic writing to exclude such 'text-speak militantly,' Hawley encourages teachers to incorporate 'text-speak' into student writing assignments in the form of assignments such as blogs or surveys conducted using twitter.
 By showing students appreciation for a dialect in which they are familiar, Hawley writes that teachers can encourage students to cultivate a respect for standard academic English in the spirit of reciprocity.
-By aiding students in bringing their own dialects and discourses into academic writing, and allowing them to code-switch less restrictively from one to the other, we can increase their skills in standard academic English more easily than we would be able to if we adopted a more conservative or militant approach to the same subject.
+By aiding students in bringing their dialects and discourses into academic writing, and allowing them to code-switch less restrictively from one to the other, we can increase their skills in standard academic English more quickly than we would be able to if we adopted a more conservative or aggressive approach to the same subject.
 This in turn also allows students to identify when and how they code-switch, creating a meta-cognitive process for students to evaluate the appropriateness of their code-switching through.
-This ideology of meta-cognizant self-critique through encouraged practice is easily applicable to writing center pedagogy.
-By helping students understand why and how they code-switch, we not only give them the tools to recognize their own code-switching habits and cease them if they so wish, but we also encourage them to find an ‘inner voice’ that can remain constant in their writing no matter what discourse they are code-switching to, calling back to the theory of “ideational code switching” explored by Baghetto earlier.
-This cultivating of a consistent meta-cognizant approach to writing for students is a key component of writing center instruction, and articles such as this one allow us as tutors to more easily facilitate this goal successfully.
+This ideology of meta-cognizant self-critique through encouraged practice is readily applicable to writing center pedagogy.
+By helping students understand why and how they code-switch, we not only give them the tools to recognize their code-switching habits and cease them if they so wish, but we also encourage them to find an 'inner voice' that can remain constant in their writing no matter what discourse they are code-switching to, calling back to the theory of "ideational code switching" explored by Baghetto earlier.
+This cultivating of a consistent meta-cognizant approach to writing for students is a crucial component of writing center instruction, and articles such as this one allow us as tutors to more easily facilitate this goal successfully.

 Firstly, students must be encouraged to view language as a malleable entity that it is within their power to mold.
-By encouraging this mindset, we allow students to bring their ‘inner voice’ to whichever assignment they so choose, and then mold that voice to fit the parameters of the assignment.
+By encouraging this mindset, we allow students to bring their 'inner voice' to whichever assignment they so choose, and then mold that voice to fit the parameters of the assignment.
 This destigmatizes both code-switching and standard academic language, both of which are essential to student success.
 Secondly, students must create a meta-cognitive approach to code-switching in which they understand how and why they code-switch.
-This, in addition to viewing language as a malleable entity, will allow students to completely meld their own personal ‘inner voice’ with whatever writing they are expected to do.
-This gives students the ability to not only understand that any assignment can be molded to fit a student’s ‘inner voice’ authentically, but also they will be able to evaluate when in the context of their writing the appearance of that code-switched inner voice is appropriate.
+This, in addition to viewing language as a malleable entity, will allow students to completely meld their own personal 'inner voice' with whatever writing they are expected to do.
+This gives students the ability not only to understand that any assignment can be molded to fit a student's 'inner voice' authentically, but also they will be able to evaluate when in the context of their writing the appearance of that code-switched inner voice is appropriate.
 Thirdly, and finally, we as tutors have an obligation to the student to view code-switching as a positive process that allows students to approach academic assignments more authentically.
-We also have an obligation to students to destigmatize code-switching, and to make them feel excited to incorporate their own personal voice into the realm of standard academic English, rather than feel ambivalent that there is no way to both remain themselves in their writing and achieve their desired results academically.
+We also have an obligation to students to destigmatize code-switching and to make them feel excited to incorporate their voice into the realm of standard academic English, rather than feel ambivalent that there is no way to both remain themselves in their writing and achieve their desired results academically.
 By dispelling stigmas surrounding code-switching, we further create and cultivate the image of the writing center as a place for writing in which all discourses, dialects, and languages are welcomed and encouraged to succeed.